Quest Enterprise Services® (QES®)

 Pattern of Care Providers

-Efficiently add providers to HSD tables for submission, in support of CMS network adequacy exception narratives, helping to identify providers who can deliver care to members outside the time and distance standards, while demonstrating proactive efforts to maintain member care to meet network adequacy standards.
+Efficiently add providers to HSD tables for network submission, in support of CMS network adequacy exception narratives, helping to identify providers who can deliver care to members outside the time and distance standards, while demonstrating proactive efforts to maintain member care to meet network adequacy standards.

 Next Closest Provider in Quest Enterprise Services® (QES®) Exceptions Package